-Legal procedure defines our rights and obligations as citizens.
-Legal procedure provides the means for enforcing those rights and obligations, fairly and effectively.
+The legal procedure defines our rights and obligations as citizens.
+It provides the means for enforcing those rights and obligations, fairly and effectively.
 It defines where, when, and how legal action is to be started, conducted, and carried to a conclusion.

 The first procedural questions in any case are: where must the case be filed, and when must the case be filed.
 These matters are prescribed in the Ohio Constitution, state statutes, and the procedural rules.
 In general, jurisdiction and venue concern "where" cases must be filed.
 Statutes of limitations concern "when" cases must be filed.
 Jurisdiction governs the power of Ohio's courts to deal with different types of civil lawsuits and criminal prosecutions.
 Venue concerns the location of the particular court where a case must be tried.
 Statutes of limitations provide time limits for bringing civil lawsuits and criminal prosecutions.

 Generally, jurisdiction means the power of a court.
 Different courts have different powers (See Part II, "The Courts"), and a case can be brought only in a court with authority to deal with it.
 There are several kinds of jurisdiction.
 "Subject matter jurisdiction" is the power of a court to deal with particular kinds of cases.
 "Monetary jurisdiction" is the minimum or maximum dollar limit on civil cases that a particular court can handle.
 "Territorial jurisdiction" is the geographic extent of a court's power.